day8/re-frame-template/README.md

                 "karma-junit-reporter"  "2.0.1"}}
 ```

-If you want to add a dependency to your application, like a React component, or a JavaScript library like
+If you are adding a dependency to your application, like a React component, or a JavaScript library like
 P5, then add it to the `:npm-deps` section.

-If you want to add a build or test dependency, like a Karma runner, add them to the `:npm-dev-deps` section.
+If you are adding a build or test dependency, like a Karma runner, put it into the `:npm-dev-deps` section.

 ## Other Templates